kandluis/HW2/README.md

 > git clone https://github.com/CS182/HW2.git

+Submit your project to the course dropbox folder.

+### Notes

-2. Note: alpha-beta is an extension of MiniMax.
+1. Alpha-beta is an extension of MiniMax.
 Therefore, if you divide the work you probably don’t want to assign Minimax to one student and alpha-beta to the other.
 Implementing alpha-beta without first implementing Minimax will be very challenging.

-3. Submit your project to the course dropbox folder.
+2. The assignment uses the term "depth" to mean one pacman move *and* all the ghosts move (also known as a "ply").
+This differs from the notes, so be sure to take this into account when implementing.

 ## Written Assignment